The Gopakumar-Vafa formula for symplectic manifolds: Elementary clusters and their contributions

 \section{Elementary clusters and their contributions}

 The GW series can be explicitly calculated for one very special type of embedded curve.
 In this section we describe how this can be done by combining ideas already in the literature.
-We first construct such ``elementary curves'' using a remarkable non-integrable almost complex structure discovered by Junho Lee \cite{L}, and then point out that the GW series for these curves has been calculated by J.~Bryan and R.~Pandharipande \cite{b-p-GWcurves}. \begin{defn} In a symplectic Calabi-Yau 6-manifold $X$, a cluster $\O\!=(C, \ep, J)$ is called {\em elementary} if \begin{enumerate}[(a)] \item The core curve $C$ is {\em balanced}, meaning that its normal bundle splits as $N_C=L\oplus L$ in such a way that the normal component $D^N$ of the linearization \eqref{1.formulaL} splits as $D'\oplus D'$. \item The only non-trivial $J$-holomorphic maps into $B(C, \ep)$ are multiple covers of the embedding $C\hookrightarrow X$. \item For each such cover $\rho$, the pullback operator $\rho^*D'$ is injective ($C$ is {\em super-rigid}). \end{enumerate} \end{defn} Property~(c) implies that the core $C$ of an elementary cluster is a regular $J$-holomorphic map, and one can show it also implies (b) for sufficiently small $\ep>0$ by the rescaling argument of \cite{IP2}.
+We first construct such ``elementary curves'' using a remarkable non-integrable almost complex structure discovered by Junho Lee \cite{L}, and then point out that the GW series for these curves has been calculated by J.~Bryan and R.~Pandharipande \cite{b-p-GWcurves}. \begin{defn} In a symplectic Calabi-Yau 6-manifold $X$, a cluster $\O\!=(C, \ep, J)$ is called {\em elementary} if \begin{enumerate}[(a)] \item The core curve $C$ is {\em balanced}, meaning that its normal bundle splits as $N_C=L\oplus L$ in such a way that the normal operator $D^N$, given by \eqref{4.defn.normal.op} below, splits as $D'\oplus D'$. \item The only non-trivial $J$-holomorphic maps into $B(C, \ep)$ are multiple covers of the embedding $C\hookrightarrow X$. \item For each such cover $\rho$, the pullback operator $\rho^*D'$ is injective ($C$ is {\em super-rigid}). \end{enumerate} \end{defn} Property~(c) implies that the core $C$ of an elementary cluster is a regular $J$-holomorphic map, and one can show it also implies (b) for sufficiently small $\ep>0$ by the rescaling argument of \cite{IP2}.
 Property (a) allows us to actually calculate the GW contribution.

 When $C$ is a rational curve, the unit disk bundle in $\O(-1)\oplus \O(-1)$ is an elementary cluster.
-Similar examples exist over any higher genus curve, although they involve non-integrable almost complex structures.
-The construction in the following theorem begins with the choice of a spin structure on $C$, i.e. a holomorphic line bundle $L\to C$ together with a (holomorphic) identification of $L^2$ with the canonical bundle $K_C$ of $C$.
+The following proposition uses non-integrable almost complex structures to construct similar examples for any curve.
+The proof begins with the choice of a spin structure on $C$, i.e. a holomorphic line bundle $L\to C$ together with a (holomorphic) identification of $L^2$ with the canonical bundle $K_C$ of $C$.

-\begin{theorem} For every smooth complex curve $C$, there exists an elementary cluster whose core is $C$. \end{theorem}
+\begin{prop} For every smooth complex curve $C$, there exists an elementary cluster whose core is $C$. \end{prop}